oracle-cne/ocne/doc/experimental/phase1/upgrade-opensearch.md

 ### Version: v0.0.1-draft

+**NOTE:** These instructions have been published in advance of OpenSearch 2.15.0 being available in the ocne-catalog.

 Upgrade from OpenSearch 2.3.0 to 2.15.0.

 ## Modify the OpenSearch objects to be annotated as being managed by Helm